4spacesdk/CI4RESTExtension/README.md

 $this->queryParser = new QueryParser();
 $this->queryParser->parseRequest($this->request);
 ```
-If you use OrmExtension add this trait to your base model: `use OrmExtensionModelTrait;`.
+If you use OrmExtension add this trait to your base model: `use RestExtension\ResourceModelTrait;` or extend `RestExtension\Core\Model`.
 This will allow RestExtension to filter your resources based on your models and their relations.

 ### Examples